curlsloth/NYU-HPC-4-newbies/README.md

 Now you have a compute node `cm015` ready to serve you.

-You can call python (type and press enter) by executing this line:
+You can start Python by executing this line:

 ```
 python
 # Output: